-Single event upsets (SEUs) are caused by ionizing radiation strikes that discharge the charge in storage elements, such as configuration memory cells, user memory, and registers.
-In terrestrial applications, the two ionizing radiation sources of concern are alpha particles emitted from package impurities and high-energy neutrons caused by the interaction of cosmic rays with the earth's atmosphere.
+Single event upsets (SEUs) are caused by ionizing radiation strikes in storage elements, such as configuration memory cells, user memory, and registers.
+In terrestrial applications, the main ionizing radiation sources of concern are alpha particles emitted from radioactive impurities in materials, high-energy neutrons produced by the interaction of cosmic rays with the earth's atmosphere and thermal neutrons that in most cases are thermalized high-energy neutrons but can also be produced in man-made equipment.
 Studies conducted over the last 20 years have led to high purity package materials minimizing SEU effects caused by alpha particle radiation.
 Unavoidable atmospheric neutrons remain the primary cause for SEU effects today.
 Soft errors are random and happen according to a probability related to energy levels, flux, and cell susceptibility.

 Intel has been studying the effects of SEUs on its devices for many process generations and has built up extensive experience in both the reduction of soft-error rates through SEU-optimized physical layout and process technology, and in soft-error mitigation techniques.
 Intel introduced the industry's first automatic cyclical redundancy check (CRC) and removed the extra logic and complexity requirements common to other error checking solutions.
 Intel® device families are all tested for SEU behavior and performance using facilities such as Los Alamos Weapons Neutron Research (WNR) using standard test procedures defined by JEDEC's JESD-89 spec.

 SEU testing of Intel® FPGAs at Los Alamos Neutron Science Center (LANSCE) has revealed the following results:

 - No SEU errors have been observed in hard CRC circuit and I/O registers.

 - There is a Mean Time Between Functional Interrupt (MTBFI) of hundreds of years, even for very large, high-density FPGAs.